4d/docs/website/translated_docs/es/Debugging/debugger.md

 For debugging purposes, you can move the program counter for the method at the top of the call chain (the method currently executing).
 Para ello, haga clic y arrastre la flecha amarilla a otra línea.

 This only tells the debugger to pursue tracing or executing from a different point.
-It does not execute lines or cancel their execution.
+No ejecuta líneas ni cancela su ejecución.
 Todos los ajustes, campos, variables, etc. actuales no se ven afectados.

 Por ejemplo: